-Pippin: Transcript-based search Our transcript-based search approach is similar to that of last year, incorporating both the original Dutch automatic speech recognition transcripts donated by the University of Twente [12], and the automatic machine translation provided by Queen Mary, University of London.
-In addition we included additional Dutch speech recognition transcripts donated by LIMSI [8].
+Pippin: Transcript-based search Our transcript-based search approach is similar to that of last year, incorporating Dutch automatic speech recognition transcripts and English automatic machine translation transcripts [6].
+This year both the University of Twente [13] and LIMSI [9] donated speech recognition transcripts.
+We evaluated both for retrieval using the 2007 topics, and found that overall retrieval performance could be improved by combining the text of both transcripts.
+This was further confirmed for the 2009 topics with three additional (unsubmitted) runs that we performed using this year's topics.
+A run using only University of Twente transcripts gained an MAP score of 0.007, a run using only LIMSI transcripts gained an MAP score of 0.009, and a run using combined transcripts gained an MAP score 0.010.
+We combined the text of both transcripts together with the machine translation for this year's entry, which resulted in a decreased final score of 0.009.
 At retrieval time, each topic statement was automatically translated into Dutch using the online translation tool http://translate.google.com, allowing a search on the machine-translated transcripts with the original (English) topic text, and a search on transcripts from automatic speech recognition using the translated Dutch topic text.
 The two resulting ranked lists were then combined to form a single list of transcript-based search results.
-To compensate for the temporal mismatch between the audio and the visual channels, we used our temporal redundancy approach [13].
+To compensate for the temporal mismatch between the audio and the visual channels, we used our temporal redundancy approach [14].
 To summarize this approach, the transcript of each shot is expanded with the transcripts from temporally adjacent shots, where the words of the transcripts are weighted according to their distance from the central shot.